hydrusvideodeduplicator/hydrus-video-deduplicator/docs/installation.md

 1. Create and activate a virtual environment:

     ```sh
+    pip install uv
-    python3 -m venv venv      # Create a virtual environment to avoid system dependency conflicts
+    uv venv # Create a virtual environment somewhere to avoid system dependency conflicts
-    source venv/bin/activate  # Activate the virtual environment
+    .venv/bin/activate # Activate the virtual environment (run the command uv suggests after running uv venv)
     ```

 1. Install the program:

     ```sh
-    pip install hydrusvideodeduplicator
+    uv pip install hydrusvideodeduplicator
     ```

 You should now be good to go.
 Proceed to [usage.](./usage.md)

-> Note: Any time you want to run the program again you will have to run the command to activate the virtual environment first.
+> **Note:** Any time you want to run the program again you will have to run the command to activate the virtual environment first.

 ## macos

-Same directions as Linux but using your preferred package manager for dependencies e.g. [brew](https://brew.sh/).
+Same directions as Linux but using your preferred package manager for system dependencies e.g. [brew](https://brew.sh/).